webtoknow/fx-trading-app/Week_09/Exercise/README.md

 3. b
 Under *fxtrading* create package *converters*.
 Add to it a new class named Transaction2TransactionVo
+You have to add code as indicated by placeholders

 ```
 package com.banking.sofware.design.fxtrading.converters;